 Auto insurance costs vary based on where you live, drive, and park your car, so let's take a look at costs at the city level.
 We compared car insurance quotes across fifty companies for four drivers to find the cheapest auto insurance companies for thirty cities in New Jersey.
-Even locations such as Newark, Passaic, or Paterson, which ranked as the three costliest cities overall for our drivers to insure their vehicles in, we found companies with rates that were significantly cheaper than their citywide mean.
+Even in locations such as Newark, Passaic, or Paterson, which ranked as the three costliest cities overall, we found companies with rates that were significantly cheaper than their citywide mean.

 |New Jersey Location||Cheapest Insurer #1*||Cheapest Insurer #2||Cheapest Insurer #3**|

 |Atlantic City||NJ Skylands||1,389||Norfolk & Dedham||1,511||Farmers||1,543|

 |Gloucester Township**||NJ Skylands||1,063||Farmers||1,110||Plymouth Rock||1,175|